Great

 Paul Blackwell:

-Played with the re-formed Mime Troupe during the 2nd Festival of Fools, and did
+Played with the re-formed Mime Troupe during the 2nd Festival of

-small group and solo work in Amsterdam -- especially with the theater group Pidgeon
+Fools, and did small group and solo work in Amsterdam -- especially

-Drop in early 1977.
-Worked with Katie Duck and Carlos Traffic before returning
+with the theater group Pidgeon Drop in early 1977.
+Worked with Katie

-to the USA in the late 70's.
+70's.
 Paul is still a prolific and creative composer/musician/singer,

 based in Walnut Creek, California --`check out his WEBSITE.

-He's on Facebook
+He's

-as well.
-Gregg
+on Facebook as well.

-the re-formed Mime Troupe during the 2nd Festival of Fools, and stayed in Europe
+Played with the re-formed Mime Troupe during the 2nd Festival of

-with the band Expressions until the winter of 1976.
-Played with the Funk band
+winter of 1976.
+Played with the Funk band Solat and other jobs around

-Solat and other jobs around Amsterdam, plus accompanied the Mime Troupe during
+Amsterdam, plus accompanied the Mime Troupe during the 3rd Festival

-the 3rd Festival of Fools.
+of Fools.
 Formed the original Available Jelly as a duo with Stuart

-Curtis, and toured with the Mime Troupe in 1978, including the 4th Festival of
+Curtis, and toured with the Mime Troupe in 1978, including the 4th

-Fools.
-Performed over the years with Dutch jazz greats Willem Breuker, Hans Dulfer,
+Festival of Fools.
+Performed over the years with Dutch jazz greats

-and others too numerous to name.
-Toured with Footsbarn Theatre in Portugal, the
+Willem Breuker, Hans Dulfer, and others too numerous to name.
+Toured

-USA, and elsewhere.
-Currently living in Arcata, California, and has an awe-inspiring
+living in Arcata, California, and has an awe-inspiring website called

-website called Relevant Music.
+Relevant Music.

 Jan Fogel: